Sanyamk0909/saarthi/README.md

 Use npm install to get all node modules to run this
+It has been converted to build so use: serve -s build
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).